 Harmonic filters, for thyristor controlled reactors, are also variations of capacitor banks having the reactor inductance together with the capacitor capacitance tuned for series resonance at a certain frequency.

-The tuning are purposely a little bit incorrect, in order not to get a too low impedance for the harmonic, to which it is tuned.
+The tuning is purposely a little bit incorrect, in order not to get a too low impedance for the harmonic, to which it is tuned.
 The capacitor banks usually are connected in double Y-connection with the neutral of the halves connected.

 The current between the two neutrals are supervised by an overcurrent (unbalance) relay